Woo-Seok-Kim/ref-square-NeRF/README.md

 # How to use

-Basically, same as NeRF-pytorch(installation, etc).
+Basically same as NeRF-pytorch(installation, etc).

+Datas and pre-trained models are avaliable here.

 Please set N_importance_{vi, vd, glass} of config file for hierarchical sampling.